dneukirchen/tpl_tauristar/libraries/cms/ui/readme.md

 `JUiFramework::shouldUse($name)->method()`

-You can use a different framework for only one method if you use the shouldUse helper.
+You can use a different framework for only one method.
 This way you can use multiple frameworks in your extension.

 ### Override the core framework drivers